Minnesota Boxer Rescue's Adoption Process:

 All pets in your home MUST be up to date on all vaccinations, receive heartworm preventive, and MUST be spayed/neutered.

-The purpose of the home visit is to inspect the surroundings in which our foster dogs will live, meet all household family members, address any major concerns, and get to know you better.
-(We are not at your home to pass judgment on your housekeeping skills.)
+The purpose of the home visit is to inspect the surroundings in which a dog that is placed with you will live.
+We seek to meet all household family members (both human and non-human) address any major concerns, and get to know you better.
+(We are not at your home to pass judgment on your housekeeping skills!).

 4. Adoption Fees